 Researchers at the Indian Institute of Technology (IIT) Madras, the University of North Texas, and the US Army Research Laboratory have developed an engineered magnesium alloy that can replace steel and aluminum alloys in the automobile industry making vehicles more fuel-efficient.

-"In addition to this, it is also lightweight, which helps lower the carbon footprint of vehicles.
+“In addition to this, it is also lightweight, which helps lower the carbon footprint of vehicles.
 Lightweight vehicles need lesser fuel to run and are therefore more fuel efficient.
-In view of the compelling needs for economical usage of scarce energy resources and ever-stricter control over emissions to lower environmental impact, automotive and aerospace industries are searching for alternative advanced light-weight structural materials to existing conventional materials.
+In view of the compelling need for economical usage of scarce energy resources and ever-stricter control over emissions to lower environmental impact, automotive and aerospace industries are searching for alternative advanced lightweight structural materials to existing conventional materials.

 The research has also been published in the reputed peer-reviewed journal Material Research Letters.

 For the research, the scientists used a magnesium alloy containing rare earth elements like Gadolinium (Gd), Yttrium (Y), and Zirconium (Zr).
 The alloy was subjected to a thermo-mechanical processing technique (severe plastic deformation and aging treatment) to obtain an ultrafine-grained version of this magnesium alloy.

 Thereafter, the team engineered the nano-precipitates and thermally stable ultrafine intermetallic compounds in the ultra-fine-grained magnesium alloy.

 According to the team, through this technique, the group was able to achieve the highest combination of strength-ductility and highest high strain rate superplasticity among all the existing magnesium alloys reported in the literature to date.